top of page

 6. November: Audit of treasurer’s books from prior fiscal year will be presented to the membership.
 Presentation of budget for the next fiscal year.

-Section 3.
-A quorum shall consist of not less than seven (7) Association members.
+A quorum shall consist of no less than seven (7) Association members.
 The Chair and the Secretary (or their substitutes) must be present for the Association to conduct business.

-Section 4.
 All Association meetings are intended to be open to the general public.
 If necessary, meetings of the Board of Directors may be held at the call of the Chair to conduct official Association business, with at least three (3) days’ notice.
-Five (5) directors shall constitute a quorum for such meetings.
+Majority of Directors shall constitute a quorum for such meetings; however, for matters requiring a vote, a majority of Directors must be obtained.

 3. Presentation of Agenda.

-4. Reading of the minutes of the preceding meeting and making any necessary corrections
+4. Reading of the minutes of the preceding meeting and making corrections as needed.

 ARTICLE VI - COMMITTEES